Welcome to the A to Z of refuse & recycling in Erewash – An online database of useful information.

 Phones - Some charities will recycle phones.
 Sites on the internet will offer cash for some phones.
 Or take your phone to a recycling centre but remember to remove any personal data.

 Plaster and Plasterboard - see Household Waste and Recycling Centre, as some restrictions apply.

-Plastic bags (including carrier bags) - clean bags can be tied in a knot and placed in your green bags/blue bins.
+Plastic bags (including carrier bags and bread bags) - clean bags can be tied in a knot and placed in your green bags/blue bins seperately.